fh295/fh295.github.io/index.md

-My work aims to replicate in artificial systems how we as humans learn, process, represent and use semantic concepts and language.
+My work aims to replicate in artificial systems how we as humans *learn*, *represent* and *use* both language and semantic concepts in general.

 #### Embodied language learning

-Children learn to understand language at the same time they learn to perceive, interact-with, explain and make predictions about the world around them.
-Evidence suggests that our linguistic knowledge depends critically on sensory-motor and perceptual representations and processes, which in turn are influenced and shaped by our language.
+Children learn to understand language while learning to perceive, interact-with, explain and make predictions about the world around them.
+Our linguistic knowledge depends critically on sensory-motor and perceptual processes, which in turn are influenced and shaped by our language.
 My work simulates this process of acquiring language jointly with perceptual and motor processes as a path to realistic language understanding in fully embodied systems.
-We have found that systems capable of acquiring abstract knowledge via interaction with data of multiple modalities should, like humans, exploit multiple complementary learning algorithms.
+With many brilliant collaborators at Deepmind, I have developed agents that can learn from raw experience the meaning of words and short phrases as they pertain to perceptual stimuli and complex action sequences in continuous 3D worlds.
+Our agents can naturally compose known words to successfully interpret never-seen-before phrases, a trait that matches the productivity of human language understanding.
+The most efficient language learning is achieved by agents that exploit multiple complementary learning algorithms, another property of human language learning.

 #### Perception and abstraction